-This article has received 24 edits.
-The last edit was made on September 3rd, 2023
+This report has received 24 updates.
+The last was made on September 3rd, 2023

 – Updated traffic numbers for August 2023

 – Wrote an update on three sites they’ve revived

 – Updated traffic numbers for May 2023